svmiller/posc3410/course-materials.md

 ## Homeworks

 These are the homework sets I ask you to complete during the course of the semester.
 Of note: the "prompt" contains the questions and the "script" contains the R code to execute various commands that will help you answer the question.
-Not all home works have R scripts.
+Not all homeworks have R scripts.
 The "repository" link is the Github repo for everything.
 The first homework set also includes answer templates for your consideration.
 I offer these to students interested in learning R Markdown.
 Students should check the syllabus to see when each is due.

+Students who are unable to download R, either because they are on tablets or because of any other issues with their personal computers, should click the link titled "CONSOLE OUTPUT".
+This points to a ["spun"](https://www.rdocumentation.org/packages/knitr/versions/1.33/topics/spin) report that runs the script and effectively does the homework for the student.
+The student's task here is to parse the console output as it pertains to the questions I ask.
+This should be straightforward.

 <!-- Answer Template [[PDF](http://posc3410.svmiller.com/homeworks/hw1/posc3410-hw1-answer-template.pdf), [MS Word](http://posc3410.svmiller.com/homeworks/hw1/posc3410-hw1-answer-template.docx), [R Markdown](http://posc3410.svmiller.com/homeworks/hw1/posc3410-hw1-answer-template.Rmd)] -->